Explore UCD

 Obtain a payment reference for your application fee (opens in a new window)here.
 You will need this in order to submit your application via the portal, the application fee is 50 euro.

 Some applicants experience difficulties obtaining a payment reference number.
-There are some reasons for this a) it may be as a result of too much traffic on the website (it is strongly advised that you submit your application well in advance of the deadline); b) try using another browser (Safari, Firefox, Google), c) use an alternative device phone, tablet or laptop (do not use a work device as that may block any attempted payments).
-Should you continue to experience issues and if you have attempted payment using other browsers and/or devices without success we would ask you to click on the below form to obtain a workaround reference code, you will receive an automated response that will give you a reference code (for 2024) this code will allow you upload your application.
-This workaround will only be activated from Friday 26th January
+There are some reasons for this a) it may be as a result of too much traffic on the website (it is strongly advised that you submit your application well in advance of the deadline); b) try using another browser (Safari, Firefox, Google Chrome), c) use an alternative device phone, tablet or laptop (do not use a work device as that may block any attempted payments).
+Should you continue to experience issues and if you have attempted payment using other browsers and/or devices without success we would ask you to click on the below link to obtain a workaround reference code, you will receive an automated response that will give you a reference code (for 2025) this code will allow you upload your application.
+This Payment (opens in a new window)Workaround will only be activated from Friday 24th January 2025.

 Once your application has been submitted please continue to attempt payment as we manually reconcile application payments before the shortlisting process is completed remember the entire application must be complete including the application fee.